TJRiker11/Test-a-Perceptual-Phenomenon---Stroop-Test/README.md

 4. Provide one or two visualizations that show the distribution of the sample data.
 Write one or two sentences noting what you observe about the plot or plots.

 5. Now, perform the statistical test and report your results.
 What is your confidence level and your critical statistic value?
 Do you reject the null hypothesis or fail to reject it?
 Come to a conclusion in terms of the experiment task.
 Did the results match up with your expectations?

-6. Optional: What do you think is responsible for the effects observed?
-Can you think of an alternative or similar task that would result in a similar effect?
-Some research about the problem will be helpful for thinking about these two questions!